JACoW-org/docs-ECRIS/docs/ContributedAbstracts/SSpcodes.md

 # Automatic assignment of Programme Codes

 The need for Programme Codes and how to assign them has already been introduced in the [Invited Oral Presentations](../InvitedOrals/SSpcodes.md#what-are-programme-codes) section of this manual.
-Please refer to that page to first understand the use of programme codes in IPAC conferences.
+Please refer to that page to first understand the use of programme codes in ECRIS conferences.

 Assigning programme codes to Contributed abstracts is an heavier task than the previous one for Invited Orals, due to their higher number.
 For this reason a system has been created to automatise it.